Lucas and Ray Wylie Hubbard, at 3rd and Lindsley, about three weeks ago.

 It was early but the parking lot was filled with cars.
 I headed on to the alley but was promptly stopped by a hand signal to back up from a gentleman in a wheelchair.
 I put the car in reverse and he kept motioning me further and further back.
 For a moment I considered the possibility that he was delusional and that I had by virtue of my caffeine addiction played right into his daily traffic cop routine here in the alley behind the Vanderbilt Starbucks.
 But then the magic happened.
 Just as I cleared a massive SUV on my left, its backup lights flashed on.
 This stranger in the alley had handed me a parking space.
 Free of charge.
 I pulled into the spot with glee and when I exited the car I yelled over to him:

 “Looks like I might owe you a cup of coffee.”

 And you know what he said?

 I couldn’t help but laugh, “Caramel Frappuccino?”
-I said, “that’s your poison?”
+I yelled through the lot, “that’s your poison?”

 When I brought it to him he blessed me and said his name was Jacob.
 “Like Jacob’s Ladder,” he said.
 “Easy to remember that way.”

 I asked him what his job was and he told me he was the “Parking lot Sheriff.”
 I asked him if he ever ran people out of the lot for parking where they didn’t belong.
 He said he couldn’t run them out but that he does make sure they understand about that “$200 tow truck” that would be on it’s way, just minutes after they lock their car door.
 “This is Vanderbilt” he said, “they ain’t playin’ around.”

 Hope everyone is having a wonderful Sunday.